William Jennings Bryan delivers a campaign speech, interrupted by student heckling, at Ann Arbor Courthouse.

 Division Street Historic District created.
 Main library on S. Fifth opened.
 Briarwood Mall opened.
 Comic Opera Guild formed.

 Sesquicentennial year.
 Kerrytown Market Building was finished at 405-415 N. Fifth.
-First Ann Arbow Pow Wow.
+First Ann Arbor Pow Wow.
 Dexter Ann Arbor Run begins.

 Liberty Street Historic District (West) created.
 Albert Wheeler is elected, A2s only Black Mayor.